Albuterol Oral Inhalation

 WHY is this medicine prescribed?

-Albuterol is used to prevent and treat wheezing, shortness of breath, coughing, and chest tightness caused by lung diseases such as asthma and chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways).
-Albuterol inhalation aerosol is also used to prevent breathing difficulties during exercise.
+Albuterol is used to prevent and treat difficulty breathing, wheezing, shortness of breath, coughing, and chest tightness caused by lung diseases such as asthma and chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways).
+Albuterol inhalation aerosol and powder for oral inhalation is also used to prevent breathing difficulties during exercise.
+Albuterol inhalation aerosol (Proair HFA, Proventil HFA, Ventolin HFA) is used in adults and children 4 years of age and older.
+Albuterol powder for oral inhalation (Proair Respiclick) is used in children 12 years of age and older.
+Albuterol solution for oral inhalation is used in adults and children 2 years of age and older.
 Albuterol is in a class of medications called bronchodilators.
 It works by relaxing and opening air passages to the lungs to make breathing easier.

 HOW should this medicine be used?

-Albuterol comes as a solution (liquid) to inhale by mouth using a nebulizer (machine that turns medication into a mist that can be inhaled) and as an aerosol to inhale by mouth using an inhaler.
-When the inhalation aerosol is used to treat or prevent symptoms of lung disease, it is usually used every 4 to 6 hours as needed.
-When the inhalation aerosol is used to prevent breathing difficulty during exercise, it is usually used 15 to 30 minutes before exercise.
+Albuterol comes as a solution (liquid) to inhale by mouth using a special jet nebulizer (machine that turns medication into a mist that can be inhaled) and as an aerosol or powder to inhale by mouth using an inhaler.
+When the inhalation aerosol or powder for oral inhalation is used to treat or prevent symptoms of lung disease, it is usually used every 4 to 6 hours as needed.
+When the inhalation aerosol or powder for oral inhalation is used to prevent breathing difficulty during exercise, it is usually used 15 to 30 minutes before exercise.
 The nebulizer solution is usually used three or four times a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use albuterol exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Call your doctor if your symptoms worsen or if you feel that albuterol inhalation no longer controls your symptoms.
 If you were told to use albuterol as needed to treat your symptoms and you find that you need to use the medication more often than usual, call your doctor.